Supervision

 During a thematic supervision, FMI selects a legal issue or concept which we wish to investigate.
 We decide which estate agents or agencies will be investigated and only focus on the issue in question.

 The purpose of thematic supervisions is to accelerate the development of a practice or specify what is to be regarded as good practice for estate agents regarding specific issues.
-The purpose may also be to see which previous supervisory interventions have proven effective.
+The purpose may also be to assess the effectiveness of previous supervisory interventions.

 We may also use thematic supervision when we need to compile data or practice regarding a specific issue.
 Following a thematic study of this kind, we record our findings in a memorandum or report.
 The results can be used to inform others of what constitutes good practice and to help us plan our supervisory activities.